tobeor3009/resample_ct_series/README.md

 ### To-DO

-I referred to a repository for the **SimpleITK resampling code**, but I am currently unable to locate it to add the proper reference.
+I referred to a repository for the `utils.resize_dicom_series_sitk`, but I am currently unable to locate it to add the proper reference.
 I will include the reference as soon as I find it.

 ### Contact